serhan-yilmaz/RokaiXplorer/README.md

 # RokaiXplorer
-RokaiXplorer is a tool to perform interactive analysis of proteomics and phospho-proteomics data.
+RokaiXplorer is a interactive tool to perform exploratory analyses of proteomics and phospho-proteomics data.

 You can use this tool to:
 - Identify significant changes in phosphorylation and protein expression